yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-globaloptimization.md

 *         3% spent in upper heuristics (38 candidates tried)
 ````

-Note that [BMIBNB](/solver/bmibnb) warns us about unbounded variables.
-It has easily derived that the diagonal elements of \\(P\\) have to be non-negative but no upper bounds were found on them in presolve, and it has failed to derive any kind of bounds on the non-diagonal elements.
-Nevertheless, in this particular case  [BMIBNB](/solver/bmibnb) manages to solve the problem, but lack of bounds can easily lead to failure to converge or even generate sensible lower bounds, so it is adviced to add explicit bounds to all variables.
+THe solver easily derives that the diagonal elements of \\(P\\) have to be non-negative but no upper bounds were found on them in presolve, and it has failed to derive any kind of bounds on the non-diagonal elements.
+Nevertheless, in this particular case  [BMIBNB](/solver/bmibnb) manages to solve the problem, but lack of bounds can easily lead to failure to converge or even generate sensible lower bounds, so it is adviced to add explicit bounds to all variables, and to give serious thought into reasonable values.

-Notivce that we have some degree-of-freedom in how we model this problem.
+Notice that we have some degree-of-freedom in how we model this problem.
 The Lyapunov function which is nonlinear in \\(K\\) and \\(P\\) can be partially linearized by applying a Schur complement.
 Hece, we can test to trade some reduced non-linearity against a larger semidefinite cone.
 For this particular example, it is not an improvement.
-The solver struggles to fnd a good solution, the lower bound is pretty tight early on.
-More on how to tweak the cutting plane solver for the upper bounds are found in the post [cutting plane strategy for the upper bound generation](/nonlinearglobalsdp).
+The upper bound heuristics (nonlinear cutting planes) struggles to find a good solution, while the lower bound is pretty tight early on.
+More on how to tweak the cutting plane strategy for the upper bounds are found in the post [cutting plane strategy for the upper bound generation](/nonlinearglobalsdp).

 ````matlab
 F = [P>=0, [-eye(2) - ((A+B*K)'*P+P*(A+B*K)) K';K 1] >= 0];